jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_protect_with_password.rs` - Demonstrates protecting a
   worksheet from editing with a password.

+* `doc_worksheet_serialize.rs` - Demonstrates serializing instances of a
+  Serde derived data structure to a worksheet.

+* `doc_worksheet_serialize_headers1.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet.

+* `doc_worksheet_serialize_headers2.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet.
+This demonstrates starting the serialization in a different position

+* `doc_worksheet_serialize_headers3.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet using different methods.

+* `doc_worksheet_serialize_headers_custom.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet with custom headers and cell formatting.

+* `doc_worksheet_serialize_headers_format1.rs` - Demonstrates formatting
+  headers during serialization.

+* `doc_worksheet_serialize_headers_format2.rs` - Demonstrates formatting
+  headers during serialization.

+* `doc_worksheet_serialize_headers_format3.rs` - Demonstrates formatting
+  cells during serialization.

+* `doc_worksheet_serialize_headers_format4.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet with header and cell formatting.

+* `doc_worksheet_serialize_headers_hide.rs` - Demonstrates serializing data
+  without outputting the headers above the data.

+* `doc_worksheet_serialize_headers_rename1.rs` - Demonstrates renaming
+  fields during serialization by using Serde field attributes.

+* `doc_worksheet_serialize_headers_rename2.rs` - Demonstrates renaming
+  fields during serialization by specifying custom headers and renaming them there.
+You must still specify the actual field name to serialize in the `new()` constructor.

+* `doc_worksheet_serialize_headers_skip1.rs` - Demonstrates skipping fields
+  during serialization by using Serde field attributes.
+Since the field is no longer used we also need to tell rustc not emit a `dead_code` warning.

+* `doc_worksheet_serialize_headers_skip2.rs` - Demonstrates skipping fields
+  during serialization by omitting them from the serialization headers.
+To do this we need to specify custom headers.

+* `doc_worksheet_serialize_headers_skip3.rs` - Demonstrates skipping fields
+  during serialization by explicitly skipping them via custom headers.

+* `doc_worksheet_serialize_headers_with_options.rs` - Demonstrates
+  serializing instances of a Serde derived data structure to a worksheet.

+* `doc_worksheet_serialize_intro.rs` - Demonstrates serializing instances
+  of a Serde derived data structure to a worksheet.

+* `doc_worksheet_serialize_vectors.rs` - Demonstrates serializing instances
+  of a Serde derived data structure with vectors to a worksheet.

 * `doc_worksheet_set_active.rs` - Demonstrates setting a worksheet as the
   visible worksheet when a file is opened.